bitcoin-sv/bitcoinj-sv/README.md

 ### Welcome to bitcoinj.io

 The bitcoinj.io library is a Java implementation of the Bitcoin SV protocol.
-This library is a fork of Mike Hearn's original bitcoinj library aimed at supporting the Bitcoin cash eco-system.
+This library is a fork of Mike Hearn's original bitcoinj library aimed at supporting the Bitcoin SV eco-system.

 It allows maintaining a wallet and sending/receiving transactions without needing a full blockchain node.
 It comes with full documentation and some example apps showing how to use it.